THE THREE LAKES

 TEMPORAL TRENDS OF TOTAL P, pH and CONDUCTIVITY IN SANDY LAKE

-Based on Total Phosphorus measurements, Sandy Lake has moved from an oligotrophic state towards a mesotrophic state:
+Based on Total Phosphorus measurements, Sandy Lake has moved from an oligotrophic state in 1979 towards a mesotrophic state today.

-The interpretation of pH changes is complicated by the influence of acid rain and the lack of values earlier than 1980.
-As salmon were in Sandy Lake historically, it seems that pH values favourable for Atlantic salmon (and likely higher than pH 4.91 – the 1980 value above) must have existed in Sandy Lake prior to the era of increasing acid rain.
+The interpretation of pH changes is complicated by the influence of acid rain and the lack of values earlier than 1955. pH dropped about 1/2 unit between 1955 and 1977 which is attributable to acid rain; the values for 1977 and 1980 are below requirements for salmon (~5.0 and greater for adults, >5,4 for fry 1), while the 1955 value is close to the lower limits for salmon.
+As salmon were in Sandy Lake historically, it seems that pH values favourable for Atlantic salmon must have existed in Sandy Lake prior to the era of increasing acid rain.
 That era occurred from the mid-1950’s through to 1980s when average lake pH dropped 1-1.5 units.2 Emission controls were implemented in the 1990s and reductions in stream acidity in northeastern NA began to be observed in the 2000s, although not in much of Nova Scotia on soils developed on slates and granite.3 Increases in pH (less acidity) have been reported recently for the Pockwock and Lake Major water reservoirs.4 As sugar maple, a calcium-demanding species 5, occurs on on the thick drumlins by Sandy Lake, it can be inferred that the forests/drumlins by Sandy Lake (also Marsh Lake) provide some watershed buffering of lake pH.
 (See AECOM 2014, Fig 5 for distribution of drumlins.)

 Urbanization tends to increase stream pH values, also electrical conductivity (EC), a measure of salt content.
-In Nova Scotia, our liberal use of road salt is blamed for much of the trends of increase in conductivity in Halifax area lakes over the interval 1980-2000 as revealed in synoptic Lake studies.
-Values in the area of 30-60 uS/cm are typical of pristine lakes in the Halifax region.
-6 EC values for Sandy Lake were in that range in 1971 and 1980, not thereafter.
+In Nova Scotia, our liberal use of road salt is blamed for much of the trends of increase in conductivity in Halifax area lakes over the interval 1980-2000 as revealed in synoptic Lake studies:

 1. Also, pH in the range 4.5 to 5 is cited by White et.al 1981 for Sandy Lake in 1980; liming had only a transitory effect (White et.al 1981.
 On the feasibility of rehabilitating acidified Atlantic salmon habitat in Nova Scotia by the addition of lime.
 Fisheries Vol 9(1):1-3).
 Salmon fry are highly sensitive to ph 5.4 and below, adults to pH <5.0, but it depends on the source of acidity, tolerance being less when the acidity is derived from sulphates in acid rain than from naturally occurring humic acids.
 Critical pH values for brook trout are cited as pH 4.7 to 5.2.
 Farmer, G. Effects of low environmental pH on Atlantic salmon in Nova Scotia.
 2000.
 Canadian Stock Assessment Research Document 2000/050.
 Baldigo and Lawrence 2001.
 Effects of stream acidification and habitat on fish populations of a North American river.
 Aquat.Sci.63 (2001) 196–222.